Kamil Glik: Benevento

+Cracovia

+On 30 August 2023, Glik signed a two-year contract with Ekstraklasa club Cracovia.
+Glik was also linked with Polish sides Legia Warsaw and Śląsk Wrocław, who reportedly decided not to pursue Glik's services.
+On 20 May 2025, after missing most of the season due to a torn ACL, he extended his deal with Cracovia for another year.

 International career

-Glik made 14 appearances and scored three goals for the Poland under-21.
-In 2010, he made his debut for the senior national team, after originally being called up without debuting in a game on 18 December 2009.
-Glik was the first Piast Gliwice player to ever be called up to Polish national team.
-He made his debut on 20 January 2010 in the King's Cup against Thailand, scoring 43 minutes into his debut, won 3–1.
+Glik was called up to the Polish senior squad on 18 December 2009, being the first Piast Gliwice player to do so.
+He debuted on 20 January 2010 at the King's Cup against Thailand, scoring 43 minutes into his debut which resulted in a 3–1 victory for Poland.

-On 17 October 2012, he scored the equalizing goal in a 2014 World Cup Qualifying game against England.

-He played an important role in Poland's Euro 2016 qualifying campaign and Euro 2016 campaign.
-He made the most clearances out of any other player in the tournament, and scored 2 penalties in two penalty shoot-outs; one of them in a 5–4 win against Switzerland, and the other in a 5–3 defeat to eventual champions Portugal.
+On 17 October 2012, Glik scored the equalizing goal in a 2014 World Cup Qualifying game against England.
+He played an important role in Poland's Euro 2016 qualifying campaign and Euro 2016 campaign, making made the most clearances out of any other player in the tournament, and scored two penalties in two penalty shoot-outs; one of them in a 5–4 victory against Switzerland, and the other in a 5–3 defeat to eventual champions Portugal.

-In June 2018, he became part of the Polish squad for the 2018 FIFA World Cup in Russia.
+In June 2018, Glik became part of the Polish squad for the 2018 FIFA World Cup in Russia.
 In May 2021, he was included in the final squad for the postponed UEFA Euro 2020.
-However, Poland left the two competitions from the group stage.

-On 10 November 2022, he received a call-up for the 2022 FIFA World Cup in Qatar.
+On 10 November 2022, Glik was called up for the 2022 FIFA World Cup in Qatar.
 On 22 November, he played his 100th match for Poland, which was the first game in the World Cup against Mexico.